sashafr/bibmap/README.md

     - Volume of the publication
     - Number of the publication volume (if not applicable, leave blank)
     - Date of publication
-2. Compress all shapefiles into a zip file.
+    IMPORTANT: The language, publication, and author fields should be all be different from each other.
+2. Compress all files that make up the shape file (eg .shp, .dbf, etc...) for each layer into a zip file.
+Make sure each layer is a separate zip file.
+If you ever need to re upload the layers, even if the layers have the same name in ArcGIS, they will be given a new layer name (specifically the number at the end of the layer name) in ArcGIS Online.
+You can view the full layer name by looking at the console.
 3. In your ArcGIS Online account, create a new WebMap and add a layer "from a File", then upload the zipped shapefiles.
 Do NOT select the default, which is to generalize features for web display; select the option to keep original features.  _For the map to be viewed by the public, all layers and the map itself must be made public using the sharing settings in AGOL._
+4. When selecting "a drawing style", choose "Location (Single Symbol)".

 ## Getting Started